Bridge on the River Kwai

 Dear guests, on this day tour you will see the following:

-Our licensed tour guide will either meet you, he will pick you up at your hotel or depending on your booking.
-Our concept is to take into account the private atmosphere of friends, partners and families on our tours.
+👋 Our licensed tour guide will meet you at your hotel or at the designated pickup point, depending on your booking.

-We also offer tours for cruise guests, backpackers and those interested in group travel.
+We also offer tours for cruise guests, backpackers, and group travelers, catering to a wide range of preferences and travel styles.

 Coconut processing